 \subsection{Conditioned Response Generation}

 After obtaining semantic latent actions, we train the two components, dialogue planning and surface realization, for conditioned response generation.
-Specifically, we first train a surface \underline{r}ealization model $p_{r}$ that learns how to translate the semantic latent action into fluent text in context $c$ as
+Specifically, we first train a surface realization model $p_{r}$ that learns how to translate a semantic latent action into fluent text in context $c$ as